Phalcode/gamevault-docs/docs/server-docs/setup/docker-compose.md

     volumes:
       # Mount the folder where your games are
       - /your/games/folder:/files
-      # Mount the folder where GameVault should store its images
+      # Mount the folder where GameVault should store its media
-      - /your/images/folder:/images
+      - /your/media/folder:/media
     ports:
       - 8080:8080/tcp
   db: